jondabubeta/dev-portfolio/src/content/projects/nexus-card.md

 - **ARIA Labels:**
 	- Cards and buttons use appropriate `aria-label` attributes to describe their function and state (e.g., "Flipped", "Matched").
 	- The game board and controls are labeled for assistive technologies.
-- **Color Contrast:**
-	- Color choices and backgrounds are selected for sufficient contrast, improving readability for users with low vision or color blindness.
-- **Screen Reader Support:**
-	- Important game state changes (matches, win state, timer) are announced via ARIA live regions or descriptive text.
 - **Responsive Layout:**
 	- The UI adapts to different screen sizes and input types, supporting both mouse and touch users.

 These features make Nexus Card more usable for a wider range of players, including those using assistive technologies.
+More features are incoming in the pipeline.

 ## Gameplay
 1. User selects a theme